Singapore competition watchdog fines Grab, Uber S$13 million in total over merger deal

 MEASURES TO ADDRESS COMPETITION CONCERNS

-The competition watchdog also announced on Monday measures to address competition concerns and to lessen the impact of the deal on drivers and riders.
+The competition watchdog also announced on Monday measures to lessen the impact of the deal on drivers and riders and open up the market for new players.

 It ordered Grab to remove exclusivity arrangements with drivers and taxi fleets, and to maintain its pre-merger pricing algorithm and driver commission rates.